Russell-Waterhouse/blog/content/post/when-is-done-done.md

 The cost of delay is pretty much zero.
 There is no meaningful reason that we should put that much effort into this meal that we wouldn't get by putting that much effort into a meal next week.

-So we conclude the same as our gut told us when using the cost of delay: we should eat the freezer pizza.
+So, we conclude the same as our gut told us when using the cost of delay: we should eat the freezer pizza.

 ### Story 2: Royalty Visits